adventuremomblog

 2167 Dixie Hwy, Fort Mitchell, KY

-There are 5.2 miles of trails on the 150 acres cemetery property.
+There are 5.2 miles of trails on the 150-acre cemetery property.

-It’s one of my favorite places to hike because it is so convenient to get to, located right off of the expressway at Kyles Lane.
+It’s one of my favorite places to hike because it’s conveniently located off the I-75 expressway at the Fort Mitchell exit.

-To get to the parking lot inside the cemetery, take all right turns as soon as you enter the cemetery and you will find the parking lot on the left.
+To get to the parking lot inside the cemetery, take all right turns as soon as you enter the cemetery, and you’ll find the parking lot on the left.

 Kids and superhero fans will also love discovering the “Batman” themed trail signs.

-Many of the trails connect to each other which makes it fun to “choose your own adventure” and see where you end up.
+Many hiking trails connect, making it fun to “choose your own adventure” and see where you end up.

 Boone Cliffs Nature Preserve